 - OSAC members must sign and adhere to the OSAC Code of Responsibility.

 - The SACs, subcommittees and task groups will conduct business through both virtual and in-person meetings.
 Virtual meetings typically occur once a month and require approximately two hours of time commitment.
 Members may also be invited to participate in an annual in-person meeting funded by NIST that generally runs 3.5 days.

 - OSAC members are also required to review and edit documents on a periodic basis.

-To learn more about the roles and responsibilities of the various OSAC units, read the Terms of Reference (ToR) documents found on the OSAC website.
+To learn more about the roles and responsibilities of the various OSAC units and the benefits to volunteering: